gobo7793/Geckarbot/README.md

 4. Get the OAuth2-URL for the Bot
 5. Open the URL and add the Bot to a Server (you need Manage Server permissions for this)

-To start the bot: `python3 Geckarbot.py`
+To start the bot:
+- Easy and full start: `./runscript.sh`
+- For devs: `python3 Geckarbot.py`